A brief exploration of the conjunctions of 2020

 And now?
 The forthcoming conjunction is in the sign of Capricorn, which is ruled by Saturn, who will put up a good fight before 'going down'!
 Saturn is associated collectively with the 'status quo', the current 'power and control system' and its history.
 And yes, the old structures, the old ways, the old beliefs and philosophies ... are dying, sometimes to be 'taken out' by the death of those who embody what is passing away.
 What has become crystallized (Saturn) is broken down and transformed (Pluto) and new energy is released.

 And so it makes good sense, during this 'end of a cycle' time to not fret too much about delays, as they might be serving well the process of bringing in the new.
+Or protecting us from the unwanted consequences of our own haste!
 Allowing time for the 'dying away' while focusing on preparation, necessary elimination, introspection and realism is strongly favoured during this time.
 If we struggle too hard in a grasping sort of way at this 'end of a cycle' time, we risk linking our energy with that which is dying away, which is a recipe for exhaustion and despondency.
 Better to chip away at that which is possible in terms of 'preparatory outer work', while also attending faithfully to the 'inner work'.

 All the conjunctions in 2020 are ruled by Saturn, as they occur in signs which Saturn rules.
 Jupiter in Capricorn is said to be 'fallen'.
 What might this mean for us?
 And how might we engage fruitfully with this energy?

 The position of a 'fallen' planet is often pre-judged as being 'negative'.
-While this can be valid when engaging traditional techniques such as horary or electional work, it takes on some interesting additional subtleties in the natal chart of human being when viewed in terms of psychological process.
+While this can be valid when engaging traditional techniques such as horary or electional work, it takes on some interesting additional subtleties in the natal chart of a human being when viewed in terms of psychological process.
 It brings the very opposite of 'grandiosity' or 'entitlement'!
 In the case of Jupiter, with its focus on glory and expansiveness, our wings may be clipped, indeed.
 However, far from being a 'negative' condition, this actually promotes the wisdom associated with a mature Jupiter.
-The energy of flights of fantasy which focus on 'potential' is re-directed into humbly serving 'what is there'.
+Flights of fantasy which focus on 'potential' are re-directed into humbly serving 'what is there'.
 Realism is the order of the day.

 Pluto, as Lord of Transformation, when conjunct Jupiter urges a review of our beliefs, ideals and aspirations, ever directing them into the Sacred Present.
 Horizons may shrink, but in the process we are released from striving towards what is ultimately false.
 We accept any diminishment which may occur, and allow the feelings of emptiness which may arise as the 'decks are cleared', philosophically speaking.
 The rhythm of expansion/contraction occurs across all dimensions of life.
 Indeed, our very breath expresses this.